• Skip to primary navigation

 Step 6.
 Put apple slices on top of the batter, slightly pressing them (photo 3).

 Step 7.
-Bake the cake for 40-45 minutes until a toothpick inserted in the center of the cake comes out clean (photo 4).
+Bake the cake for 40-45 minutes, until a toothpick inserted into the center comes out clean (photo 4).

 Cake batter with apple slices in a baking pan.